-Title Working Connections Child Care Program (WCCC) Brief Description The Working Connection Child Care Program provides assistance to eligible families in obtaining child care subsidies for approvable activities that enable them to work, attend training, or enroll in education programs.
+Program Details Working Connections Child Care Program (WCCC) Brief Description The Working Connection Child Care Program provides child care subsidies to eligible families for approvable activities that enable them to work, attend training, or participate in education programs.
 Legal Authorization RCW 74.04.050 and C.F.R.
-Parts 98 and 99 (Child Care Development Fund Rules); 2006 c 265 and chapter 43.215 RCW Funding Source WCCC is funded through federal Child Care and Development Funds (CCDF) and Washington State Maintenance of Effort (MOE) funds.
+Parts 98 and 99 (Child Care Development Fund Rules); 2006 c 265 and chapter 43.215 RCW Funding Source WCCC is funded through federal Child Care and Development Funds (CCDF), Washington State Maintenance of Effort (MOE) funds and TANF funds.
 Population Served Households with income at or below 200% of the Federal Poverty level that meet approvable activity requirements.
-Eligibility Must participate in an approvable activity WorkFirst Participant An approved activity in an Individual Responsibility Plan and/or: Employment, Self-Employment, Transportation Time, Study Time, Sleep Time Not a WorkFirst Participant Employment Self-Employment Basic Food Employment and Training Education Consumer under 22 years of age
+Eligibility Must participate in an approvable activity WorkFirst Participant An approved activity in an Individual Responsibility Plan and/or: Employment, Self-Employment, Transportation Time, Study Time, Sleep Time Not a WorkFirst Participant Employment Self-Employment Basic Food Employment and Training Education Consumer under age 22 High School GED Consumer age 22 or older Must work a minimum of 20 hours a week or be in 16 or more hours of work study Limited to 24 months of:

-Title Working Connections Child Care Program (WCCC)
+Program Details Working Connections Child Care Program (WCCC)

 3. Children must:

 a.
 Belong to one of the following groups:

 i.
 A U.S. Citizen, a U.S. national, a qualified alien, or a nonqualified alien who meets the WA state residency requirements.

 b.
 Live in WA and be:

 i.
-Less than age thirteen
+Less than age 13

 ii.
-Less than age nineteen and:
+Less than age 19 and:

-Have a verified special need, or
+1. Have a verified special need, or

 2. Be under court supervision.

-Services Provides payment to licensed and unlicensed providers as reimbursement for child care services provided.
+Services Provides payment to licensed and unlicensed providers as

+reimbursement for child care services provided.

 Linkages 1.
 Department of Early Learning

 2. TANF/WorkFirst

 3. Community Service Offices (CSOs)

 4. Customer Service Center

 5. Licensed and Unlicensed Providers

 6. SEIU 925